 The Upper Cave

 …is the bigger challenge and the one I loved most.
-This one is definitely not for small kids or if you are not to agile.
-You will have to climb over about 27 boulder piles and climb up and 8 foot lava fall.
+This one is definitely not for small kids or if you are not too agile.
+You will have to climb over about 27 boulder piles and climb up and 8-foot lava fall.
 The best part about the Upper Cave is that you can walk if straight from the entrance up and exit at the end of it.
 From there is a trail back down to the parking lot.
 The recommended exploring direction is from the main entrance near the parking lot upwards.
 It’s easier to navigate around the obstacles that way.

-The hole you will exit through was to small for me to get out with my big camera gear backpack on.
+The hole you will exit through was too small for me to get out with my big camera gear backpack on.
 I had to take it off and push it out in front of me.
-At the top the ladder is not to steep and it’s easy to do so.
+At the top, the ladder is not too steep and it’s easy to do so.
 Once I exited the warm outside air hit me and it was a beautiful sunny day.
 When I entered it was gloomy and looked more like it would rain soon.
 It took me about 2,5 hours to get to the exit.
 It took me that long because I stopped a lot to take pictures.

 Once outside follow the blue diamonds back down to the parking lot.
 If you can’t see the blue diamonds look for blue ribbons.

 This was an awesome adventure and if you are around Mount Saint Helens stop by here.
 I also liked that the cave was not over-developed and turned into a major tourist attraction.
-I like there are no paved pathways inside the caves besides the entrance and exit stairs and no installed light.
+I like there are no paved pathways inside the caves beside the entrance and exit stairs and no installed light.
 You have to bring your own light source and this gave me the real adventure feeling.
 Once inside and you are alone or only with your group.
 Turn off the light and “look” around.